Alvand Beg

-Alvand Mirza Beg was an Aq Qoyunlu prince, who was Governor of Fars from 1478, and a contender for the throne between 1497 and 1504/5.
+Alvand Mirza Beg was an Aq Qoyunlu prince, a grandson of Uzun Hasan through his son Yusuf Beg, and a contender for the throne between 1497 and 1504/5.

 Life

-He was the second son of Yusuf Bayandur, who was the grandson of Uzun Hasan.
-In 1478 he was appointed as the governor of Shiraz by Sultan Khalil.
+He was a son of Yusuf Beg, himself a son of Uzun Hasan and Saljuqshah Begum.
+He should not be confused with another Alvand, a son of Sultan Khalil, whom Sultan Khalil appointed governor of Fars in 1478.
 After the death of Ahmad Beg, he came to power in Azerbaijan.
 In 1500–1501, he became the ruler of a part of the divided Aq Qoyunlu state.